NimajF/umarket/README.md

 - Media queries (to all pages).
 - More product categories and sub-categories.
 - Working footer links.
+- Premium membership (you can still select premium shipping).

 Remember this is my first huge project and some things could be bad implemented or some bugs can appear.